Deer Park Farm

 Deer Park Farm was a historic home located at Newark in New Castle County, Delaware.

-Background
+It was also known as the Red Men's Fraternal Home and has since been demolished.

+History

 It was built in 1841, and was a three-story, five-bay, center-hall-plan with a shallowly-pitched roof in the Greek Revival style.
 It had a two-story kitchen wing and one-story library wing.
 It was the home of James S. Martin, a major developer in Newark in the 1840s and 1850s.
 In 1909, the property was sold to the Improved Order of Red Men, a fraternal organization, who used it to provide a home for retired Red Men and their wives.
+The Red Men complex included a farm that made it self-sufficient for providing food.

 From 1953 to 1971, it housed fraternities.
-The house has been demolished and the property occupied by a Christian Science Church.

 It was added to the National Register of Historic Places in 1983.
+Since the listing, the house has been demolished and the property occupied by a Christian Science Church.